Some vintage ads contain unintended undertones while others include a subtext always intended for those with the eyes to see.

 Jester Wool in vintage ads

 Jester Wool sold wool, obviously, and also patterns for making knitted garments.
 They later expanded into rug kits.
-The kits included a pattern, the wool and everything else required to make a “superb, thick pile rug with a carpet finish.”
 The company, based in Leicester England, went into liquidation in the late 90s.
+But not before assisting generations of Brits into ‘gay garments’.

 Speaking of mornings, WTF was this ad attempting to convey?